Oceans

 🌟 Fun Fact

-Which ocean is the smallest?
+Which ocean has the most islands?

 A